HemalathaRamanujam2022/us_accidents_analysis/README.md

 -   User account on Kaggle with access token to download datasets

--   "gloud-sdk" tool if running the project on the local machine
+-   "gcloud-sdk" tool if running the project on the local machine. gcloud-sdk is pre-installed on GCP VM.

 -   GitHub account to download the project repository

 ## <ins>Setup and steps to run the ETL pipeline and generate dashboard</ins>

 The project can be run either locally on your machine (Linux or Windows or Mac OS) or on the GCP VM.
-I had tested the code on WSL2 (Windows Subsystem for Linux 2) on Windows 11 machine.
+I had tested the setup code on WSL2 (Windows Subsystem for Linux 2) on Windows 11 machine and ran the Mage dockerized container on GCP VM.
 For more information on how to install WSL2 for Linux, use the following link.

 <https://learn.microsoft.com/en-us/windows/wsl/install>